Tyler Posey: Career

 On September 25, 2017, it was announced that Posey would join the third season of the VH1 slasher television series Scream, starring in the role of Shane.
 The season premiered on July 8, 2019.

-On February 20, 2019, it was announced that Posey would star as Michael Emerson in The CW's television reboot series of The Lost Boys.
-On July 29, 2019, it was announced The CW was unhappy with the pilot and that Posey, along with most of the rest of the cast, would be recast.
+On February 20, 2019, it was announced that Posey would star as Michael Emerson in the CW's television reboot series of The Lost Boys.
+On July 29, 2019, it was announced the CW was unhappy with the pilot and that Posey, along with most of the rest of the cast, would be recast.

-On November 18, 2019, it was announced that Posey would star in Netflix's animated Fast & Furious television series Fast & Furious: Spy Racers, which premiered on December 26, 2019.
+On November 18, 2019, it was reported that Posey would star in Netflix's animated Fast & Furious television series Fast & Furious: Spy Racers, which premiered on December 26, 2019.
+In that same year, he co-starred as Ricky in the Netflix film The Last Summer.
+In 2020, Posey starred in the horror film Alone.

 In September 2021, it was announced that a reunion film for Teen Wolf had been ordered by Paramount+, with Jeff Davis returning as a screenwriter and executive producer of the film.
 The majority of the original cast members, including Posey, were set to reprise their roles, with Posey also serving as a producer.
 The film was released on January 26, 2023.

+In 2023, Posey competed in season ten of The Masked Singer as "Hawk".
+He was eliminated on "Harry Potter Night".
+In the following year, Posey appeared as one of the cast members on MTV's reality TV show The Surreal Life.
+He also voiced the character Javi in the audiobook Know Your Newlywed that year.